 Rappahannock County High School follows VHSL rules for player eligibility.
 In addition, athletes are expected to maintain a passing grade in all of their current classes.
 Athletes that are underperforming in the classroom will be expected to participate in any available tutoring or make up sessions.

 Additionally, academic monitoring reports will be required of those underperforming athletes on a weekly basis.
 Effort to improve must be demonstrated in order to continue to participate in sports.

-Coaches and athletic director will monitor grades throughout the season.
+The athletic director and coaches will monitor grades throughout the season.

-Athletes are not permitted to participate in athletics, games or practices, on days when they are in ISS for more than one instructional block or have been assigned OSS.
+Athletes are not permitted to participate in athletics, games or practices, on days when they are in ISS - for any instructional time - or have been assigned OSS.
 No exceptions.